globus/globus-compute/docs/endpoints/security_posture.rst

 be passed |nbsp| --- |nbsp| but is safe from arbitrary code execution during deserialization.

-See :ref:`Endpoint § Restricting Submission Serialization Methods
+See :ref:`Restricting Submission Serialization Methods
 <restrict-submission-serialization-methods>` for more information.